Analogic84/GeekProducts/README.md

 # GeekProducts
-simple web page created From the microservices layer with Java and MySql to the front with HTML5 CSS and Javascript, from an online store
+small web page created from the microservices layer in the back with Java and MySql to the front with HTML5 CSS and Javascript, from an online store